-The Compensation Committee has adopted a compensation philosophy of targeting our executive compensation to the 50th percentile of executive compensation of our peer group and the Radford Global Life Sciences Survey results.
-Executive compensation may be above or below the 50th percentile based on an executive's experience, scope of position, individual performance and company constraints.
-The Compensation Committee made no change to the annual base salary for Mr. Marucci, Dr. Keler, Ms. Crowley and Dr. Heath-Chiozzi in mid-2018.
-The Compensation Committee increased Mr. Martin's annual base salary by 24.6% in July 2018 to bring his compensation closer to the 50th percentile range.
+The Compensation Committee has adopted a compensation philosophy of targeting our executive compensation to the 50 th percentile of executive compensation of our peer group and the Radford Global Life Sciences Survey results.
+Executive compensation may be above or below the 50 th percentile based on an executive's experience, scope of position, individual performance and company constraints.
+The Compensation Committee increased the annual base salary for Mr. Marucci, Dr. Keler, Ms. Crowley, Dr. Heath-Chiozzi and Mr. Martin by 4.0% to 5.5% in mid-2019, depending on the position.

-In December 2018 and January 2019, our Compensation Committee reviewed our performance relative to our 2018 corporate goals and concluded that we had achieved 80% of our pipeline development, business and financial operations goals, particularly with respect to the progress made in prioritizing our pipeline to extend our financial resources and direct them to continued pipeline advancement as a result of our Phase 2b METRIC Study of glembatumumab vedotin in metastatic triple-negative breast cancer not meeting its primary endpoint.
-Our Compensation Committee approved annual bonus payments of 80.0% to 90.0% of the 2018 bonus target for Mr. Marucci, Dr. Keler, Ms. Crowley, Dr. Heath-Chiozzi and Mr. Martin, depending on the position.
-Further, stock options granted to our executive officers in 2018 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
+In November 2019 and January 2020, our Compensation Committee reviewed our performance relative to our 2019 corporate goals and concluded that we had achieved 75% of our pipeline development, business and financial operations goals, particularly with respect to the progress made in advancing our clinical programs.
+Our Compensation Committee approved annual bonus payments of 75% to 83% of the 2019 bonus target for Mr. Marucci, Dr. Keler, Ms. Crowley, Dr. Heath-Chiozzi and Mr. Martin, depending on the position.
+Further, stock options granted to our executive officers in 2019 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
 We believe that stock options structured in this manner encourage our executive officers to focus on increasing stockholder value and stock price appreciation over the long term and limit unnecessary risk taking behavior, while promoting retention.

-In 2018, we accomplished the following significant milestones during the year:
+In 2019, we accomplished the following significant milestones during the year: